Make Money Writing: How to Submit Articles That Sell

 The market for freelance articles is competitive.
 Editors receive many more articles than they can publish.
 If an editor must choose between several well-written submissions on the same topic, good presentation may give you the edge over the competition.

-Following submission guidelines to the letter and presenting your work professionally will guarantee it receives an editor's attention.
+Following publishers' submission guidelines to the letter and presenting your work professionally will guarantee it receives an editor's attention.
 An editor may dismiss work which is not presented well without even reading it.
 If you've gone to the trouble of researching your market, writing, editing, and proof-reading your article until it's the best it can be, make sure the presentation reflects the quality of the content.

 The bottom line is that a well-presented article is more likely to sell.
 If you're freelancing to make money, presentation is as important as content.
 This article tells you everything you need to know to make sure your work has the best chance of catching an editor's eye.